Mexican history, cuisine, culture, art, and cities are all sources of inspiration for some of the most intriguing Mexican dog names.

 One of the very significant figures during the Independence Movement in Mexico was Jose Maria Morelos, who was more popularly known by his nickname, Chema.

-In fact, this Mexican dog name is often used as a nickname for people with the name Jose-Maria.
+This Mexican dog name is often used as a nickname for people with the name Jose-Maria.

 An interesting, unique-sounding Mexican dog name that refers to another very popular street food in the Yucatan state of Mexico.